GS1 Digital Link Contract

 provides fallback resolver paths using internal identifiers (/mu/, /mb/, /ml/).
 These work identically to GS1 paths for resolution and activation, and can be upgraded to GS1 paths when a GTIN becomes available.

 Bots are detected via User-Agent inspection and receive a static HTML response with OpenGraph meta tags for link preview rendering.
-No activation or telemetry is triggered.
+No telemetry is triggered.